-This is always provided by fixed ventilation within the fitted roof skylight.
+This is mainly provided by fixed ventilation within the fitted roof skylight.
 These roof skylights should be cleaned annually by use of a small brush to remove any dust that may have accumulated around the mesh fitted.
 On some roof skylights the mesh can be easily removed to aid cleaning.
 On fanassisted roof skylights it is essential that the fan is switched off prior to cleaning.
+High level ventilation may also be provided by additional fitted mushroom vents.